Completed Planning Projects

 Background

 The provincial legislation enabling Land Use Contracts (LUCs) was in effect for a short period of time between 1973 and 1979.
-Unless discharged, LUCs registered on title during such period remain in place today affecting the use and development rights of the affected properties.
+Unless discharged, LUCs registered on title during such period remained in place affecting the use and development rights of the affected properties.

 Termination of LUCs Involving Single-Family Properties